carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_ENABLE_PROJECTS**:STRING
-  Semicolon-separated list of projects to build, or *all* for building all (clang, lldb, compiler-rt, lld, polly, etc) projects.
+  Semicolon-separated list of projects to build, or *all* for building all (clang, lldb, lld, polly, etc) projects.
 This flag assumes that projects are checked out side-by-side and not nested, i.e. clang needs to be in parallel of llvm instead of nested in `llvm/tools`.
 This feature allows to have one build for only LLVM and another for clang+llvm using the same source checkout.
   The full list is:
-  ``clang;clang-tools-extra;compiler-rt;cross-project-tests;libc;libclc;lld;lldb;openmp;polly;pstl``
+  ``clang;clang-tools-extra;cross-project-tests;libc;libclc;lld;lldb;openmp;polly;pstl``

 **LLVM_ENABLE_RUNTIMES**:STRING
-  Build libc++, libc++abi or other projects using that a just-built compiler.
+  Build libc++, libc++abi, libunwind or compiler-rt using the just-built compiler.
-  This is the correct way to build libc++ when putting together a toolchain.
+  This is the correct way to build runtimes when putting together a toolchain.
   It will build the builtins separately from the other runtimes to preserve correct dependency ordering.
 If you want to build the runtimes using a system compiler, see the `libc++ documentation <https://libcxx.llvm.org/BuildingLibcxx.html>`_.